February is the time when all eyes are focused on love. Especially when Valentine’s day comes around.

 And in my experience one of the key to find truly, happy, lasting love is to cultivate self-love.

 Self-love will allow you to show up authentically, to connect with people who love the real you, to set up the boundaries you need to avoid heartbreak and generally just allow yourself to claim the best in life.

 Without self-love, true, happy and lasting relationships with others will be hard to maintain.

-On this Valentine’s day, I wanted to invite you to focus on self-love and think about:
+Today, I wanted to invite you to focus on self-love and think about:

 – How you can cultivate it?